Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/literacy-and-upgrading/content.md

 - Credits@Work—earn co-op credits while working (+20 hour online or handout component).
 Every hour worked counts toward each hour needed to complete a credit.
 First credit is 90 hours + 20 hours to complete Student Co-op Learning Plan.
 Each credit afterward is 110 hours.
 - No Student Services Fee is charged, Correspondence requires a $60 fee per course.

-`If schools must close due to public health orders, Secondary School Credit options and Guidance Services will be offered remotely through at-home learning with instructor support.
-Access to a personal computer is required and will not be provided.`

 #### Who:
 - Adults (18+ years)
-- Students (16+ years) not attending school full time‒for correspondence and Credit@Work options only, additional fees apply
+- Students (16+ years) not attending school full time.
+For correspondence and Credit@Work options only, additional fees apply.

 #### When:

 ##### Guidance Services:
-- Complete online Guidance Intake Form to arrange Guidance Services
+- Complete online Guidance Intake Form to arrange Guidance Services (available online or in-person)
 - September ‒ June
 - Monday ‒ Thursday 8:30am‒12:30pm and 12:30pm‒4:00pm
-- Tuesday and Wednesday 5:30pm‒7:30pm
 - Closed Friday for PLAR assessments

 ##### Day class instruction:
 - Kitchener Main Campus only
 - September ‒ June
 - 5 terms a year (7-week terms), plus Summer School class in July
-- Monday ‒ Friday, 8:45am‒11:45am and/or 12:30pm‒3:30pm
+- Monday ‒ Friday at 8:45am‒11:45am and/or 12:30pm‒3:30pm

 ##### Correspondence / Self-Directed Study:
 - Kitchener Main
 - Monday ‒ Thursday (no Fridays)

-Registration and remote 1 to 1 tutor booking information may be found on https://stlouis.wcdsb.ca
+Registration and remote 1 to 1 tutor booking information may be found on [stlouis.wcdsb.ca](https://stlouis.wcdsb.ca)

 ##### Prior Learning and Recognition (PLAR):
 Continuous registration and ongoing programming.
 PLAR testing on Fridays.